 High levels of LDL cholesterol can damage your arteries, put you at greater risk for heart disease, heart attack, increase your risk of stroke and arterial blockages — so if your doctor tells you to lower your bad cholesterol, it’s time to make a move.

 “Exercise is a great place to start if you’re trying to lower bad cholesterol,” says cardiologist Leslie Cho, MD.
 “But it doesn’t stop there.
 Combining exercise with healthier diet and lifestyle choices makes the most impact.”

 Find out what the best exercises for lowering cholesterol are and how to get started.

 Exercise works to eliminate the dangerous, fatty LDL cholesterol by increasing HDL cholesterol.
 Losing weight also increases HDL.

 So, by natural deduction, it’s easy to see why exercise would be the no-brainer solution to improving cholesterol levels.

 Aerobic exercise that’s repetitive and works multiple muscle groups, is the best exercise to reduce cholesterol.
 The American Heart Association recommends exercising for at least 30 minutes five to seven times per week.
 “You can start slow and ramp up,” says Dr. Cho.

-There’s no need to hit the treadmill at full speed.
+There’s no need to hit the treadmill or elliptical at full speed.
 In fact, if you’re not used to running, are overweight or have issues with your joints, it could do more harm to your body than good.

 Start with an easy walk around the block, then a longer walk, then a slow jog.
 Not only will you be lowering your cholesterol, but you’ll be lowering your blood pressure, too.